Christoph33one/post-planner-api/README.md

 On the other hand, the post page allows users to post diverse images of their recent trips, add location information, and write a short paragraph to share their travel experiences with others.

+All registered users can search a location, view a travel plan and even comemnt on a travel plan to give updates to the location or any small ideas.

 ---

 # Project goal
 The Post Planner API is a Django REST Framework API that powers the Post Planner website.
 It is designed to help users plan trips abroad by providing them with a unique perspective on various destinations.
 By browsing through photos and blogs from other travelers, users can gain insights into popular and off-the-beaten-path locations.
 For adventure enthusiasts, Post Planner offers inspiration to explore and experience new activities like cycling, hiking, and more.
 With Post Planner, planning a trip has never been easier or more exciting.

+"Capturing the World: Exploring New Places and Moments Through the Lens"

 ---